 Beginning with an in-depth, nuanced examination of the concept of corruption, the author establishes the theoretical basis for viewing corruption as a social construct.
-An analysis of the experiences of three countries in the region – Argentina, Brazil, Guatemala and Mexico – provides the reader with concrete data from which they can understand how and why these behaviors are reproduced, validated, and tolerated in everyday settings between governments and citizens, governments and firms, and firms and clients.
+An analysis of the experiences of four countries in the region – Argentina, Brazil, Guatemala and Mexico – provides the reader with concrete data from which they can understand how and why these behaviors are reproduced, validated, and tolerated in everyday settings between governments and citizens, governments and firms, and firms and clients.
 Once we see corruption as the socially sanctioned norm for getting business done, we can begin to produce and propose effective solutions to reduce corruption in Latin America by designing and implementing instruments that transform this dynamic.

 This rigorous and original approach will challenge the reader’s assumptions about corruption, and will appeal to students of corporate governance, international business, public management, and business ethics.

 Introduction Section I 1.
 Corruption: the battle for its definition 2.
 Corruption as a cultural and social process Section II Introduction to section II 3.
 Systemic corruption: limits and dilemmas of anti-corruption agencies.
 4. The Mexican National Anti-corruption System: white elephant or world-class innovation?
 5. Brazil: The success and crisis of a decentralized mechanism for controlling corruption 6.
 The International Commission against Impunity in Guatemala

 David Arellano-Gault is Professor in the Public Administration Division at the Center for Research and Teaching in Economics, Mexico.
 He is also Senior Editor of Organization Studies.